sensei-z/Edit_AAB/README.md

-## GUI APPLICATION FOR CONVERTING APK TO AAB // Do not modify
+## GUI APPLICATION FOR CONVERTING APK TO AAB

-A tool which allow you to modify the compiled .aab file by converting apk to aab
+A tool which allow you to modify the AAB file

-requirement - python 3.6+ , java 8 & .Net core framework 4.5+
+Requirement - python 3.6+ , java 8 & .Net core framework 4.5+